-If you have a Separation Order from the court, or you have made a written separation agreement between the two of you, then you should also provide a copy of it with your application.
+If you have a Separation Order from the Court, or you have made a written separation agreement with your spouse or civil union partner, you should also provide a copy of it with your application.

-This should be attached to the FP14: Affidavit to accompany joint application for Order dissolving marriage or civil union as an exhibit.
-If you have decided to appear in court and are not completing the affidavit, you can provide the Order or agreement to the court with the other forms instead.
+This should be attached to FP 12 Affidavit to accompany application by one party for order dissolving marriage or civil union as an exhibit.
+If you have decided to appear in court and are not completing the affidavit, you can provide the Order or agreement to the Court with the other forms instead.